Legal Advice for Default Judgment — 22 results

 Written by attorney Robert Finlay, 4 months ago.

 Time and time again I have divorce and family law clients ask me, “What if I don’t show up for court?”, “Do I have to go to court?”, or “Can you get me out of going to court?”.
 I suppose... more

 Written by attorney Adam Russ, over 1 year ago.

 A default judgment can be vacated when a defendant has a meritorious defense and did not receive actual notice of the action in time to defend.... more

-Written by attorney John N Skiba, over 2 years ago.
+Written by attorney John N Skiba, almost 3 years ago.

 What To Do When a Default Judgment Has Been Entered Against You

 If you are like many (actually most) of the people who getsued by a debt buyeryou likely didnt respond to the lawsuit... more

 Written by attorney Gregory Glaser, over 3 years ago.